telefonicaid/fiware-pep-steelskin/README.md

 This command will generate some folders, including one called RPMS, holding the RPM created for every architecture (noarch is currently generated).

-In order to install the generated RPM from the local file, use the following command (changing the PEP RPM for the one you have just generated):
+In order to install the generated RPM from the local file, use the following command (changing the PEP RPM for the one you have just generated; X.Y.Z being the version you are about to install):

 ```
-yum --nogpgcheck localinstall  pep-proxy-0.3-1.noarch.rpm
+yum --nogpgcheck localinstall  pep-proxy-X.Y-Z.noarch.rpm
 ```

 It should automatically download all the dependencies provided they are available (Node.js and NPM may require the EPEL repositories to be added).